boycce/monastery/docs/readme.md

 - Global after/before hooks
 - before hooks can receive a data array, remove this
 - docs: Make the implicit ID query conversion more apparent
-- Split away from Monk (unless updated)
+- Split away from Monk so we can update the MongoDB NodeJS Driver version
 - Add a warning if an invalid model is referenced in jthe schema
 - Remove leading forward slashes from custom image paths (AWS adds this as a seperate folder)
 - double check await db.model.remove({ query: idfromparam }) doesnt cause issues for null, undefined or '', but continue to allow {}